-A game warden patrols hunting and fishing areas and do the following as part of their duties: Enforces fishing, hunting, and boating laws; search and rescue, and undercover operations; reporting of fish and wildlife conditions, etc.
+A game warden patrols hunting and fishing areas and do the following as part of their duties: Enforces fishing, hunting, and boating laws; search and rescue and undercover operations; reporting of fish and wildlife conditions, etc.

 Mint Police Officer

 Even if you have long been interested in a career in law enforcement, you may not be familiar with the job of a mint police officer.
 Of all the law enforcement agencies operating in the United States, the U.S. Mint Police is probably one of the lesser-known careers in law enforcement.
-The U.S. Mint Police is one of the oldest law enforcement agencies in the country, dating all the way back to 1792.
+The U.S. Mint Police is one of the oldest law enforcement agencies in the country, dating back to 1792.

 The primary duty of a Mint Police officer is to protect, guard, and defend the nation’s reserve of gold and silver supply.
-Gold and silver coins are generously spread around the U.S. Mint facilities situated in West Point, Philadelphia, Denver, and San Francisco.
-Mint Police officers are also present at the U.S. Mint headquarters in Washington, D.C. and, of course, the Bullion Depository at Fort Knox.
+Gold and silver coins are generously spread around the U.S. Mint facilities in West Point, Philadelphia, Denver, and San Francisco.
+Mint Police officers are also present at the U.S. Mint headquarters in Washington, D.C., and, of course, the Bullion Depository at Fort Knox.

 In recent decades, the jurisdiction of Mint Police officers has expanded.
 The formation of U.S. Mint Special Response Teams has resulted in officers assisting in everything from bike patrols in major cities to security at the 2002 Winter Olympics to helping with recovery efforts following Hurricane Katrina.
-In this regard, the special response team serves functions similar to that of the National Guard, augmenting domestic police and military forces in times of need.
+In this regard, the special response team serves functions similar to the National Guard, augmenting domestic police and military forces in times of need.